Greece, lenders start final review of reforms before bailout ends

-ATHENS (Reuters) - Greece and its foreign creditors resumed talks on Monday over a set of reforms the country needs to implement before its multi-billion bailout programme expires in August.
+ATHENS (Reuters) - Greece and its foreign creditors resumed talks on Monday over a set of reforms the country needs to implement before its multi-billion bailout program expires in August.

-Privatisations, electronic property auctions, an elimination of tax breaks in certain islands, labour and energy sector reforms, and measures to make Greek public administration more efficient are among 88 actions Athens needs to deliver on in the coming months.
+Privatizations, electronic property auctions, an elimination of tax breaks in certain islands, labor and energy sector reforms, and measures to make Greek public administration more efficient are among 88 actions Athens needs to deliver on in the coming months.

-The talks on Monday between Greek officials and inspectors from the European Union and the International Monetary Fund focused on energy issues and privatisations.
+The talks on Monday between Greek officials and inspectors from the European Union and the International Monetary Fund focused on energy issues and privatizations.

 With its debt still the highest in the 19-nation euro zone, Greece has already started discussions with its lenders on further debt relief and on the terms of its bailout exit.
 It sees its economy growing by 2.5 percent this year.